 “That’s great,” Paige had said, noting that there was something about Ken she didn’t like.
-It was in the way he approached absolutely every situation from the angle of whether it could make him a dime.
-He was oily with greed, and it was clear he thought this meal ticket was running its course.
+It was in the way he approached absolutely every situation as either a money-making opportunity or a waste of time.
+He was oily with greed, and it was clear he thought this meal ticket had run its course.

 “So,” she continued, “I’d be happy to talk to DeShawn about it, if he’s got time.”